sbb-design-systems/sbb-angular/src/angular/migration-guide.md

 With the sbb-pagination component, the `length` property stood for the number of pages.
 With the sbb-paginator component, the `length` property stands for the total number of items that are being paginated.
 There is a new property `pageSize`, which determines the number of items on a page.
+Additionally, the margin of `sbb-paginator` has been removed and can now be achieved by applying css divider classes.
+Following design specs, `sbb-divider-small-top` should be used.

 **Previous**